 So I wanted to explore how well the Nest Learning Thermostat range and the Nest Thermostat E does with supporting underfloor heating.
 Whilst the answer is that it varies depending on your system and thermostat, the gist is:

 The Nest Thermostat range does support hydronic (water based) underfloor heating, whereas support for electric UFH is more limited.
-Plus Nest Thermostats can only control a single heating source, not multiple.
+However most Nest Thermostats can only control a single heating source, not multiple.

 The Nest Thermostat range includes a few hard wireable Nest Learning Thermostat models, and also a free standing Nest Thermostat E. These all fall into the category of ‘smart thermostats’ and they basically replace your existing home’s thermostat.

-They then starting learning all about how your house uses the heating system – including the times of day that people are likely to be in the house, the temperatues that people like the house, and more.
+They then starting learning all about how your house uses the heating system – including the times of day that people are likely to be in the house, the temperatures that people like the house to be at, and more.

 Nest’s smart thermostat will then start adjusting your heating schedule so that it matches what people in the house like (and expect), whilst also hopefully saving you money on your fuel bills.
 Nest have previously calculated an expected saving of $131-$145 each year on the heating aspects of your bills.